Hong Kong rags-to-riches publisher facing Security Law trial

 Lai is charged with two counts of conspiracy to collude with foreign forces and one charge of collusion under the National Security Law.
 His trial is Hong Kong’s first to center on allegations of “collusion with foreign forces.”
 Lai also was charged with sedition under a colonial-era law that has been used to quash dissent.

-Next month, Lai is due to be sentenced for fraud related to subletting of office space to a company he also controlled.
+Next month, Lai is due to be sentenced for alleged fraud related to subletting office space to a company he also controlled.

 In an interview in July 2020, Lai seemed unfazed.